tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

 Then we define a target point (fiducial) somewhere in the brain:

-1. Click “Create and place” button on the toolbar to activate place mode.
+1. Click the “Create and place” button on the toolbar to activate place mode.
 2. Click the MR image on the 2D viewer, where you want to place a target.
 3. A small red dot is placed on the image.